omnai-project/OmnAIView/CONTRIBUTION.md

 4. Provide a **clear description** of your changes.
 Please follow our [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
 5. Submit the pull request.

-## 13. Review & Approval
+## 1. Review & Approval

+- Reviewers are automatically added to a PR
-- PRs must be reviewed by at least **two maintainers**.
+- PRs will be reviewed by at least **two maintainers**
-- Address requested changes by updating your branch and pushing updates.
+- After review address requested changes by updating your branch and pushing updates.
+- Keep your branch updated with the current master
+- The PR needs to be approved by two maintainers before merging
 - Once approved, the PR will be merged by one of the maintainers.

-## 14. Keep Your Fork Updated
+## 1. How to keep Your Fork Updated

 To stay up to date with the latest changes: